junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — Placed on the Union Calendar, Calendar No. 600.
 - 2016-09-20 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 114-767.
 - 2016-09-20 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 114-767.
+- 2016-09-21 — Rules Committee Resolution H. Res.
+879 Reported to House.
+Rule provides for consideration of H.R.
+5931 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The rules makes in order only those amendments printed in the report.
+- 2016-09-22 — Amendment (A001) offered by Mr. Royce. (consideration: CR H5849-5850; text: CR H5849)
+- 2016-09-22 — Amendment (A002) offered by Mr. Pompeo. (consideration: CR H5850-5851; text: CR H5850-5851)
+- 2016-09-22 — Amendment (A003) offered by Mr. Pompeo. (consideration: CR H5852-5853; text: CR H5852)
+- 2016-09-22 — Amendment (A004) offered by Mr. Duffy. (consideration: CR H5853-5854; text: CR H5853)
+- 2016-09-22 — Amendment (A005) offered by Mr. Engel. (consideration: CR H5854-5857; text: CR H5854-5855)
+- 2016-09-22 — Amendment agreed to Committee of the Whole
+- 2016-09-22 — Amendment agreed to Committee of the Whole
+- 2016-09-22 — Amendment agreed to Committee of the Whole
+- 2016-09-22 — Amendment agreed to Committee of the Whole
+- 2016-09-22 — Amendment failed in Committee of the Whole
+- 2016-09-22 — Committee of the Whole House on the state of the Union rises leaving H.R.
+5931 as unfinished business.
+- 2016-09-22 — Considered as unfinished business.
+- 2016-09-22 — Considered under the provisions of rule H. Res.
+879. (consideration: CR H5844-5858; text of amendment in the nature of a substitute: CR H5848-5849)
+- 2016-09-22 — DEBATE - Pursuant to the provisions of H.Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Duffy amendment.
+- 2016-09-22 — DEBATE - Pursuant to the provisions of H.Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Engel amendment.
+- 2016-09-22 — DEBATE - Pursuant to the provisions of H.Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Pompeo amendment No. 2.
+- 2016-09-22 — DEBATE - Pursuant to the provisions of H.Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Pompeo amendment No. 3, as modified.
+- 2016-09-22 — DEBATE - Pursuant to the provisions of H.Res.
+879, the Committee of the Whole proceeded with 10 minutes of debate on the Royce amendment No. 1.
+- 2016-09-22 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+5931.
+- 2016-09-22 — House amendment agreed to: On agreeing to the Duffy amendment (A004) Agreed to by voice vote.
+- 2016-09-22 — House amendment agreed to: On agreeing to the Pompeo amendment (A002) Agreed to by voice vote.
+- 2016-09-22 — House amendment agreed to: On agreeing to the Pompeo amendment (A003) as modified Agreed to by voice vote.
+- 2016-09-22 — House amendment agreed to: On agreeing to the Royce amendment (A001) Agreed to by voice vote.
+- 2016-09-22 — House amendment not agreed to: On agreeing to the Engel amendment (A005) Failed by recorded vote: 176 - 238 (Roll no. 553).
+- 2016-09-22 — House amendment offered
+- 2016-09-22 — House amendment offered
+- 2016-09-22 — House amendment offered
+- 2016-09-22 — House amendment offered
+- 2016-09-22 — House amendment offered
+- 2016-09-22 — House amendment offered/reported by : Amendment (A001) offered by Mr. Royce.(consideration: CR H5849-5850; text: CR H5849)
+- 2016-09-22 — House amendment offered/reported by : Amendment (A002) offered by Mr. Pompeo.(consideration: CR H5850-5851; text: CR H5850-5851)
+- 2016-09-22 — House amendment offered/reported by : Amendment (A004) offered by Mr. Duffy.(consideration: CR H5853-5854; text: CR H5853)
+- 2016-09-22 — House amendment offered/reported by : Amendment (A005) offered by Mr. Engel.(consideration: CR H5854-5857; text: CR H5854-5855)
+- 2016-09-22 — House amendment offered/reported by: Amendment (A003) offered by Mr. Pompeo.(consideration: CR H5852-5853; text: CR H5852)
+- 2016-09-22 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+879 and Rule XVIII.
+- 2016-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-22 — Mr. Royce moved that the Committee rise.
+- 2016-09-22 — On agreeing to the Duffy amendment (A004) Agreed to by voice vote.
+- 2016-09-22 — On agreeing to the Engel amendment (A005) Failed by recorded vote: 176 - 238 (Roll no. 553).
+- 2016-09-22 — On agreeing to the Pompeo amendment (A002) Agreed to by voice vote.
+- 2016-09-22 — On agreeing to the Pompeo amendment (A003) as modified Agreed to by voice vote.
+- 2016-09-22 — On agreeing to the Royce amendment (A001) Agreed to by voice vote.
+- 2016-09-22 — On motion that the Committee rise Agreed to by voice vote.
+- 2016-09-22 — On passage Passed by recorded vote: 254 - 163 (Roll no. 554).
+- 2016-09-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Engel amendment No. 5, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Engel demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2016-09-22 — Passed/agreed to in House: On passage Passed by recorded vote: 254 - 163 (Roll no. 554).
+- 2016-09-22 — Pompeo amendment (A003) modified by unanimous consent. (text as modified: CR H5852)
+- 2016-09-22 — Roll call votes on amendments in House
+- 2016-09-22 — Rule H. Res.
+879 passed House.
+- 2016-09-22 — Rule provides for consideration of H.R.
+5931 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The rules makes in order only those amendments printed in the report.
+- 2016-09-22 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+5931.
+- 2016-09-22 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2016-09-22 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+5931.
+- 2016-09-22 — The Speaker designated the Honorable Steve Russell to act as Chairman of the Committee.
+- 2016-09-22 — The previous question was ordered pursuant to the rule. (consideration: CR H5857)